 The geographic location of Kenya is interesting because it is intersected by the equator, which allows for near-perfect conditions for growing coffee.
 The hot sun combined with the fertile soil allows the fruit to ripen beautifully.

-Weaver's Kenya AA Coffee is a bold coffee with subtle nuances that light up the entire palate of your tongue.
-John says you need to savor its brilliant acidity and the coffee’s natural progression of flavors from grapefruit, orange, to blackberry, to its grape, currant finish.
+Weaver's Kenya AA Coffeeis a bold coffee with subtle nuances that light up the entire palate of your tongue.
+John Weaver says you need to savor its brilliant acidity and the coffee’s natural progression of flavors from grapefruit, orange, to blackberry, to its grape, currant finish.

-Unlike our Ethiopian Natural Organic Coffee, which is processed dry, our Kenyan AA Coffee is processed wet.
+Our Ethiopian Natural Coffee, is processed dry, however, our Kenyan AA Coffee is processed wet.

 Stage one, the red coffee cherries are hand-picked, then sorted based upon color and ripeness.
-After this process, the coffee cherries are separated from sticks, leaves, or any other material potentially found in the picking baskets.
-After this, the coffee farmer then splits the coffee cherries by a machine to unwrap the green raw coffee bean from its casing.
+The coffee cherries are then separated from sticks, leaves, or any other material potentially found in the picking baskets.
+The coffee farmer then splits the coffee cherries by a machine to unwrap the green raw coffee bean from its casing.
 Once the coffee cherry is popped and separated from the green coffee bean, it is washed well to remove any excess casing on the coffee bean that was missed.
-Afterward, the coffee beans are then fermented by being put into water to remove the parchment-like material casing that surrounds the coffee bean.
+The coffee beans are then fermented by being put into water to remove the parchment-like material casing that surrounds the coffee bean.

 Stage two of the fermentation process continues to improve the quality of the coffee bean, as the first step of soaking, the coffee beans are then taken into an underwater soak in which they sit anywhere from 16 hours to a full day.